 Yolei rushed down and scooped him up.
 "Looks like you're getting a ride today," she said, mounting him on her back.

-Izzy and Mimi did the same with their partners, suddenly looking like the family that probably owned the cabin.
-Willis went down the stairs, then walked to the left, motioning for them to follow him.
+Izzy and Mimi did the same with their partners, suddenly looking like the family that owned the cabin.
+Willis went down the stairs and walked to the left, motioning for them to follow him.
 "OK, lead the way, Willis," Izzy said, starting after.

 They followed Willis around the cabin and into the woods.
-Though the others didn't have snowshoes, the thick boots from the cabin let them tramp along without stumbling.
+Though the others didn't have snowshoes, their thick boots let them tramp along without stumbling.
 Aside from the kids, there wasn't another living soul around.
 No birds called, nor did the wind whistle; the only noise in the world was the whump-whump crunch of their boots.

 After half an hour of walking, Mimi started to look back and forth; the silence and the emptiness of the forest unnerved her.
 "Um… does anyone see anything yet?" she asked.